btnguyen2k/gocosmos/SQL.md

 #### CREATE COLLECTION

-Summary: this statement is used to create a new collection.
+Summary: create a new collection.

 Alias: `CREATE TABLE`.